Retirement Retirement Planning

 Many people believe having $1 million in the bank is a magic number that can allow them to retire.
 But do you really need that much?

-Numerous factors play a role in the decision of how much money you need to retire, including the lifestyle you hope to live and whether you plan to retire early.
+Many factors influence the decision of how much money you need to retire, including the lifestyle you hope to live and whether you plan to retire early.

 Yet, many who sit down to crunch the numbers find they don’t need to reach millionaire status to retire after all.
 Here are 10 reasons why.